 As salespeople, we should be reframing ourselves as solution consultants from our first touchpoint, bringing past experience and insights into each solution that our offerings can solve for the buyer.
 Drawing upon our wisdom builds confidence with buyers, enabling the salesperson to work with the buyer to potentially go beyond what the buyer has determined they think they need.
 One way to achieve this is to share success stories that your customer will appreciate due to the outcomes and learning experience in those success stories.

 Building the level of trust required to reframe the conversation is not as easy as it sounds.
 According to CSO Insights research, buyers say that 62 percent of sellers meet their expectations.
 On face value, that may sound good, but merely meeting expectations actually has the effect of making you, as an individual seller, indistinguishable from the rest.
 The 2018 Buyer Preference Study underscores this point: 57.7 percent of buyers say that one seller is only slightly better than the rest, with another 10.4 percent saying that all sellers are equal.
-Standing out in the sales process is paramount, and the best way to stand out is through excellent industry knowledge and focusing on solutions to the highest-value problems.
+Standing out in the sales process is paramount, and the best way to stand out is with thorough sales effectiveness consulting, providing excellent industry knowledge and focusing on solutions to the highest-value problems.
 You should be aiming to develop and communicate a vision for the future of the account relationship with a genuine focus on demonstrable value.

 2. Cultivate a Buyer-Centric Relationship